angelundeveloped/walmart_hackathon/walmart-compass/docs/Walmart Wavefinder: Hackathon Project Plan.md

 * [x] **Pathfinding:**
   * [x] Integrate a pathfinding library (like pathfinding-js) or implement a simple A* algorithm.
 The "grid" for the algorithm will be your store layout, with aisles as impassable obstacles.
   * [x] Create a function calculateRoute(startCoords, itemCoordsList) that generates a path.
   * [x] Draw the calculated path on the map.
+  * [x] Nearest-first multi-stop routing and snap-to-walkable stability.

 ### **✅ Phase 3: AI Integration & UI Polish (Thursday, Sept 25)**

 * **Objective:** Connect the chat functionality and make the app interactive.
 * [] **LLM Chat Integration:**
   * [] Set up a client-side function to call the Gemini API.
-  * [] Develop a system prompt that instructs the model to extract product names from user queries and return them in a structured JSON format (e.g., {"items": ["milk", "bread", "eggs"]}).
+  * [] Develop a system prompt that instructs the model to extract product names from user queries and return them in a structured yaml format (e.g., {"items": ["milk", "bread", "eggs"]}).
   * [] Connect the ChatWindow.tsx component to this function.
 Display the conversation flow.
 * [] **Connecting Logic:**
   * [] When the LLM returns the list of items, look up their coordinates from store-layout.json.